Frequently asked questions

 Certain tools and commands have enabling conditions required to use the command.
 For example, certain commands are only enabled when working with a specific data source, or the data is required to be in a certain state.

-Use the ToolTip to review the enabling condition by hovering over the command that is currently unavailable.
+Use the tooltip to review the enabling condition by hovering over the command that is currently unavailable.
 You can also review the Utility Network tab topic to find the enabling condition for each command.

 Why are there no subnetworks listed in the Find Subnetworks pane?

 The Find Subnetworks pane relies on the SubnetLine feature class and the Subnetworks table to populate subnetworks.
-If these have not been populated by the update subnetwork operation, no subnetworks will be listed.
-Switch between the SubnetLines and Subnetworks table using the Lines and Subnetworks Table tabs under Filter.
+To determine why a subnetwork does not appear in the pane, do the following:

-To learn more, see Find a subnetwork.
+To learn more, see Interact with subnetworks.

 After disabling the network topology for a user version, how do I reenable the topology?